Cybersecurity and Artificial Intelligence for Connected and Autonomous Vehicles (CAVs)

 - Y. Teng, F. Richard Yu, K. Han, Y. Wei, and Y. Zhang, “ Reinforcement-Learning-Based Double Auction Design for Dynamic Spectrum Access in Cognitive Radio Networks,” Springer Wireless Personal Comm., online, DOI: 10.1007/s11277-012-0611-9, 2012.

 Recent advances in machine learning and artificial intelligent can provide solutions to many problems.
 Machine learning can be roughly classified into three categories: supervised, unsupervised and reinforcement learning.
 Reinforcement learning is an important branch of machine learning, where an agent learns to take actions that would yield the most reward by interacting with the environment.
-By replacing ordinary neural networks with advanced multi-layer deep neural networks, recently, deep reinforcement learning is proven to be more advantageous with greater performance and more robust learning.
+However, many significant research challenges remain to be addressed for AI, including the lack of high-quality training data due to privacy and resources constraints in the existing data-driven approaches.

 Wireless Cyber-Physical Systems